leocornus/angular-trac-client/docs/angular-trac-client-0.1.rst

 to fly, which will have the following main components:

 - follow the typical AngularJS app skeleton...
-- unit testing.
+- unit testing cases.
-- e2e testing.
+- e2e testing cases.
 - Travis_ integration.
-- Bower_ integration

 Dependences
 -----------